EXPLAIN

 Example

-The example below demonstrates an EXPLAIN
+The following example shows how to generate an EXPLAIN

 statement for a SELECT